yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 You provide these parameters using the `-d`, `-h`, `-p`, and `-U` flags.

+`ysqlsh` provides the following defaults for these values:

-Not all of these options are required; there are useful defaults.
-If you omit the host name, `ysqlsh` will connect to the compiled-in default of `127.0.0.1` or a Unix-domain socket to a server on the local host, or using TCP/IP to localhost on machines that don't have Unix-domain sockets.
-The default port number is compiled-in as `5433`.
-Because the database server uses the same default, you will not have to specify the port in most cases.
-The default username is compiled-in as `yugabyte`, as is the default database name.
+- If you omit the host name, `ysqlsh` connects to the compiled-in default of `127.0.0.1` or a Unix-domain socket to a server on the local host, or using TCP/IP to localhost on machines that don't have Unix-domain sockets.
+- The default port number is compiled-in as `5433`.
+Because the database server uses the same default, you don't have to specify the port in most cases.
+- The default username is compiled-in as `yugabyte`, as is the default database name.
 If an argument is found that does not belong to any option, it is interpreted as the database name (or the user name, if the database name is already given).

 {{< note title="Note" >}}